RehanFargose/jenkins-pipeline-tutorial/README.md

 sudo nano /etc/hosts
 add line here "master-ip puppet"

-Run these two commands at the end(after every slave command is executed) sudo puppet cert list sudo puppet cert sign --all
+Step 4: Perform these 2 commands to sign these cert req from slave Run these two commands at the end(after every slave command is executed) sudo puppet cert list sudo puppet cert sign --all